7 Ways to Future-Proof your Business VoIP for Hybrid Work

 The way we work is changing radically.
 As Covid-19 restrictions ease, some workers prepare to return to the office, while others are leaning into roles that permit them to work from home permanently.
 Likewise, the pandemic has prompted many companies to consider reducing their real estate spending and adopting hybrid businesses.

 But these choices come with spillover effects.
-One is that the remote workforce is dramatically changing how we interact with colleagues, clients, contractors, and business partners- This means the parameters you want to consider when choosing a VoIP phone system have also changed.
+One is that the remote workforce is dramatically changing how we interact with colleagues, clients, contractors, and business partners- This means the parameters you want to consider when choosing a hybrid VoIP phone system have also changed.

 Switching to cloud computing has created new choices that weren’t possible earlier.
 That’s why it’s a great time to reevaluate your business communication needs.
-Whether in the market for a new VoIP system or planning ahead, ensure you do your due diligence by completing each task.
+Whether in the market for a new hybrid VoIP phone system or planning ahead, ensure you do your due diligence by completing each task.

 1. Understand how your organization communicates

 Your employees are expected to make and receive calls.
 But to what extent?
 What other communication channels do they use?
 Answers vary depending on the role of each worker.
-Your sales staff will have very different communication styles than support representatives; for example, the call center will have more complex needs.
+Your sales staff will have very different communication styles than support representatives; for example, the hybrid work call center will have more complex needs.

 Additional tools such as call forwarding, automatic call reception, virtual receptionists, and call transcription play an essential role in some business workflows.
-Despite the name, some modern VoIP systems are limited to voice.
+Despite the name, some modern hybrid VoIP phone systems are limited to voice.
 For example, you can assume they will bundle video and text chat support.
 Some workers may never use these features, while others will be eager to get them.
 Take the time required to know not only your workers’ needs but also their wish lists.

 2. Don’t compromise on consumer products